zevskiel/view-service/README.md

 ## Project Overview

 The project is a construction project management system built using the Symfony framework.
-It aims to streamline the management of construction projects, including tasks, timelines, resources, and budgets.
+It aims to view list of the management of construction projects.

 ## Installation